 The importance of laws, whether they be those that govern the class, the school, or the country, are consistently reinforced throughout the school day through our YOYOB (You Own Your Own Behaviour) System, as well as when dealing with behaviour and through school assemblies.
 Through the development of our new PSHE overview, children are taught the value and reasons behind laws, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
 Our schools rules, rewards and sanctions which are displayed in all classrooms, referred to regularly and are consistently upheld.

 Visits from authorities such as the Police and Fire Service during our ‘Futures Week’ help to reinforce this message by giving the opportunity to meet people in careers that respect the law and are positive influences in our community.

 Within school, children are actively encouraged to make decisions and choices, knowing that they are in a safe and supportive environment.
 As a school, we educate and provide boundaries for young children to take risks and make choices safely.
-Children are encouraged to know, understand and exercise their rights and personal freedoms and advised how to exercise these safely, for example through our Behaviour Policy (https://www.woodendpark.academy/policies/), E-Safety and PSHE lessons.
+Children are encouraged to know, understand and exercise their rights and personal freedoms and advised how to exercise these safely, for example through our Behaviour Policy (https://www.woodendpark.academy/policies/), E-Safety, Votes for Schools and PSHE (Jigsaw) lessons.
 Whether it be through choice of learning challenge, how they record their learning, participation in one of our extra-curricular clubs and opportunities, children are given the freedom to make choices and make decisions.